MBSR Group Supervision |SR-403

 SR-403MBSR Group Supervision

-NOTE: Group Supervision (SR-403) is a requirement for those beginning Teacher Education (TE) (formerly known as the Oasis Professional Training Pathway) as of January 1, 2017.
+As of January 1, 2017, Group Supervision (SR-403) is a requirement for those beginning Teacher Education (TE) (formerly known as the Oasis Professional Training Pathway).

 Group Supervision in MBSR: Beginning to Teach

 Group Supervision is a requirement for Teacher Certification that recognizes the need for close support of new teachers.
 This program, like all the CFM Oasis training components, provides an experiential route to skill development, knowledge enhancement and the cultivation of teacher attributes and embodiment of mindfulness.

 Offered in a live, online videoconferencing format, this 10-week group supervision offers new MBSR teachers an opportunity to work in a small group with a CFM senior trainer.
 Week by week, the group will explore the lived experience of the 8-week curriculum, including the orientation process and the all-day class.

 Created specifically for new MBSR teachers who have successfully completed Practice Teaching Intensive (SR-402), it offers a cohort design as well as time for study, analysis, and investigation of both curriculum elements and teaching demands of each MBSR class in the 8-week program.
 Facilitated by a senior CFM trainer and in the company of peers, participants gain experience and depth through exploration of the dynamic form of the 8-week curriculum, inquiry into themes that arise in the live encounter of the MBSR classroom, and reflection on meeting oneself in the crucible of teaching.